 It was 1997 and we were living just North of the North Beaches of Toronto.
 Yes, okay, we were actually in Scarberia, but, whatEVER.
 We were there because Dean was attending a school called iti: Information Technology Institute, downtown Toronto.
-(We had just spent a three years above the arctic circle as written about in these two stories: North of 66 ~ A Trying Year in Polar River (age 27) ❄️ and Exiting the Arctic ☃️
+(We had just spent three years above the Arctic Circle.)

 With my two older sisters and Mom just a couple of hours drive away, and me without a job, I would travel down there each week or so to visit them and their families as well as to go see Mom.
 Mom was in a nursing home suffering with Pick’s Disease (basically, the same symptoms as Alzheimer’s) and was almost completely non-verbal by that time.
 She was, however, in fine physical condition, a fact that played with our minds.
 She could walk for ten miles, no problem, yet, she didn’t know us and she couldn’t speak.
 It was hard.